We awoke to find some blue sky this morning, something we haven’t seen since leaving Southampton.

 Today’s trip ashore was to be to Alta’s shopping mall.
 How exciting, I’d barely slept all night just thinking about it.
 On leaving the ship we tried to book the excursion to the Troll Mountains, only to be told that the coach was fully booked but they were hoping to run a second coach, and they would let us know.

 Then the exciting moment had arrived – a look round Alta’s shopping mall.
 It wasn’t big, but when you’re this bored it was the highlight of the day.
 Each public place has an area just inside the doors which has a large carpet or rug with seats.
-This is where folk fit and remove their snow grips on their shoes as they cannot be used indoors.
+This is where folk fit and remove the snow grips from their shoes, as they cannot be worn indoors.

 We sailed at about 18:00 heading south towards Tromso, our mission continues to be hunting down U-boats.
-I think this evening and overnight is the best opportunity we have to see the Northern Lights as tomorrow is forecast heavy snow, so that’s more claggy cloud.
+I think this evening and overnight will be the best opportunity we have to see the Northern Lights as tomorrow is forecast heavy snow, so that’s more claggy cloud.

-The ‘Coughing Neanderthals’ next door returned from their Northern Lights tour at about 00:30 and seem to have spent most of the day in their cabin getting their daily fix of television, no doubt having given their chest infections to fellow guests on the coach.
+The ‘Coughing Neanderthals’ next door returned from their Northern Lights tour at about 00:30 and seem to have spent most of today in their cabin getting their daily fix of television, no doubt having given their chest infections to fellow guests on the coach.

 This evenings meal was very tasty after which we decided to go up one level to deck 11 (12 is the funnel) to see if there was any sign of the Northern Lights.
 There wasn’t of course, and so we went back to our cabin for a while then off to the theatre for this evening’s entertainment performed by the ship’s wannabe’s entitled ‘Ministry of Rock’.
 They worked their socks off, but never the less I think whoever produced the show and did the choreography should be invited out to Fred Olsens HQ car park and invited to fall on their sword.